-The activities of domestic animals are the easiest to manage and their access into production, packing, and equipment storage areas should be prevented.
-If not totally excluded (e.g., in the case of guide or guard dogs), reasonable precautions should be taken to prevent contamination.
+The activities of domestic animals are the easiest to manage; and their access into production, packing, and equipment storage areas should be prevented.
+If a domestic animal is not totally excluded (e.g., in the case of guide or guard dogs), reasonable precautions should be taken to prevent contamination.